Use this guide if you have trouble when booting from a REAL SYSTEM

 Also, some bad BIOSes will directly boot to the boot code in the PBR, so ensure that grub4dos is installed to both the MBR and PBR.

-If you use the Windows script to prepare the E2B drive, it will automatically create two partitions and install grub4os to the MBR and PBR.
+If you use the Windows E2B script/executable to prepare the E2B drive, it will automatically create two partitions and install grub4os to the MBR and PBR using RMPartUSB.

 Step 3 - Try a different USB drive and on different USB ports

 Sometimes, some types of USB drive are not compatible with some systems/BIOSes.
-So install E2B to a different make/model/type of USB drive and try that on the real systems.
+So install E2B to a different make/model/type of USB drive and try that on the real systems (or try a different system).
 Don't worry if the USB drive is not the one you want to end up using - this is just a test.

 Beware of any USB drives that are very slow in use or cause your system to take a long time before the BIOS Boot selection menu appears.
 Test using RMPrepUSB Speed Test and Quick Size Test.
 Do not use cheap, unbranded or slow USB drives.
 A Quick Size test should take a few minutes (not 1 hour+!) and the Speed Test should return at least 5MB/s+ speeds for both read and write.